Brytenwally/RandomEnchants/README.md

 HOW TO INSTALL:

-Run the SQL query in your acore_world database to populate it with items
+Run the SQL query in your acore_world database

 Place the MPQ file in the Data folder of your WoW CLIENT